grqphical/llmcord/README.md

 ### Converting to binary

-If you want to convert the script into a binary run either the `build.sh` or `build.bat` files. **NOTE** this requires you to have installed pyinstaller.
+If you want to convert the script into a binary run `pyinstaller llmcord.spec`

 ## Usage